Teaching & Learning

 - Our Transition Program and Buddy System ensure that each child makes a smooth and confident transition to school life

-- Our Japanese Bilingual Immersion Program includes an optional biennial trip to Japan for senior students
+- Our Japanese Bilingual Immersion Education includes an optional biennial trip to Japan for senior students

 - Our talented and dedicated teams of teachers are the strength behind the success of our curriculum and our Extension and Enrichment Programs.

 In 2011, Huntingdale was awarded the Curriculum Innovation Award as part of the Victorian Education Excellence Awards for our work on Inward Reflection – Outward Connection.

 The Award recognised the work done by all staff across our school.
 The focus of the Award was: